-The international artists were paired with a musician from the festival to create a work.
+The international artists were paired with a musician from the festival to create a work, the result being dubbed Wall Poetry.
 The Wall Poetry effectively visually translates or amplifies the auditory experience of the artist.
 A musical playlist was created to allow visitors to experience both the mural and music together.

 However, in a move that irritated/angered many in Iceland, Urban Nation excluded all Iceland artists from participating.
 As a result, some of the works have spelling errors in the Icelandic language and some of the content/themes seem foreign or bizarre to locals.